 President and Founder

 Chris and Catherine are the co-founders and creative spark for Kind to Kids.
 While at a Delaware sports event, they saw large groups of empty seats around the stadium.
 They realized the seats were a wasted opportunity and asked, “Why can’t they be given to foster kids and children in poverty?”
 It was a pivotal question – and the start of Kind to Kids.
-Thanks to Chris and Catherine’s hard work and enthusiasm, Kind to Kids has provided wonderful events to over 11,000 children, delivered LifeSkills education programs to over 400 children in foster care and poverty since our founding in 2011.
+Thanks to Chris and Catherine’s hard work and enthusiasm, Kind to Kids has provided educational programs, life event opportunities and support services to over 15,000 children in foster care and poverty since our founding in 2011.

 Michael Sullivan, MPH